Internet Shutdowns Blog

 Access to the internet was fettered by geographical as well as technical issues.

 There exist some prevalent issues with the shutdown in and of itself.
-While shutdowns are meant to ostensibly ensure public order and public safety, the Manipur shutdown is a textbook case as to how shutdowns only exacerbate harms.
+While shutdowns are meant to ostensibly ensure public order and public safety, the Manipur shutdown is a textbook case of how shutdowns only exacerbate harm.
 Violence and conflict in the State continued repeatedly through the last 140 days, despite the total internet shutdown.
 This raises a serious question on the efficacy of shutting down the internet, especially when the action in question restricts an entire catena of citizen rights.

 When the Manipur HC heard the matter of the internet shutdown, it passed an Order with the following directions-